 The establishment of damage control zones will be a major contribution to survivability of larger naval ships.
 A damage control zone includes normally several watertight compartments and is at its fore and aft end separated from the other parts of the ship by fire resisting divisions.
 If no compartment autonomy according to 3.6 is established, at least an autonomy of the damage control zone is recommended.

-STEERING GEARS AND STABILIZERS
+STEERING GEARS AND STABILIZATION in the SEAWAY